-Once a grant is awarded, the recipient will be required to provide an annual account of how the grant money was spent.
-Failure to provide timely annual accounting will result in suspension of future grant payments until such accounting is provided.
+Once a grant is awarded, the recipient will be required to provide annual accounts of how the grant money was spent and progress made on the project.
+Failure to provide timely annual reports may result in suspension of future grant payments.

 Please direct questions regarding the CAE program to